How Play-Based Learning Supports Early Childhood Development in Paramus

 The science behind play-based learning

-At centers like Paramus Daycare at Jumpin Jax, teachers observe and extend play, turning a simple block tower into a math or engineering lesson seamlessly.
+At centers like Paramus Daycare at Jumpin Jax, teachers watch kids play and build on it.
+A simple block tower can turn into a math or building lesson with ease.

 Key play-based learning benefits for development

-• Cognitive growth: Sorting toys by color or size builds early math concepts; puzzles enhance spatial reasoning and persistence.
+• Cognitive growth: Sorting toys by color or size builds early math.
+Puzzles grow spatial smarts and grit.

-• Social-emotional skills: Sharing sandbox tools teaches compromise; role-play helps process emotions like frustration or joy.
+• Social-emotional skills: Sharing sandbox tools teaches give-and-take.
+Pretend play helps kids work through big feelings like joy or anger.

-• Creativity and imagination: Open-ended props like scarves or boxes inspire storytelling, fostering innovative thinking.
+• Creativity and imagination: Open-ended props like scarves or boxes spark stories and new ideas.

-Wondering how play-based learning benefits your child?
-Schedule a tour at Paramus Daycare at Jumpin Jax to watch structured play in action and chat with teachers about daily magic.
+Wondering how play-based learning can help your child?
+Schedule a tour at Paramus Daycare at Jumpin Jax to watch play in action and chat with our teachers about the daily magic.

 Everyday play ideas to try at home

-No fancy equipment needed—transform Paramus living rooms or backyards into learning labs with these accessible activities that deliver play-based learning benefits.
+No fancy gear needed.
+You can turn Paramus living rooms or backyards into learning labs with these simple ideas.
+Each one brings real play-based learning benefits.

 ActivityMaterialsLearning Focus